Advanced Cryptographic Implementations

 Objectives

-Upon successful completion of the module, students will master advanced implementation techniques to optimize state-of-the-art cryptographic algorithms for embedded systems.
+Upon successful completion of the module, students will master advanced implementation techniques to optimize state-of-the-art cryptographic algorithms for embedded systems, including post-quantum cryptrography.
 Additionally, students will be able to implement advanced countermeasures to secure cryptographic implementations against implementation attacks such as side-channel and fault attacks.

 Description

 The module is offered as lectures using slides and notes on the blackboard.
 In the lectures, the contents will be provided in a talk with practical examples and demonstrations, as well as through discussion with the students.
 In each lecture, further literature will be suggested to motivate students to deepen their understanding of the methods and concepts presented in the lecture.
-During the exercise sessions students will be invited to present current research results assigned as homework during the course.
+In the exercise sessions, students will have the opportunity to delve into, apply, and present the current research results assigned as homework during the course.
 Discussions will be held to consolidate the shared understanding to the class.

 Prerequisites